Project Description

 Parkway Sommerville Center

-In partnership with Texas Tech and FBT Architects, Groundwork Studio worked with the nonprofit Parkway Sommerville Center to create a Learning Garden for the Center’s at-risk student population.
-In collaboration with Parkway Sommerville Center, Groundwork Studio worked to secure funding for the project through a Community Development Block Grant (CDBG) and developed promotional materials for community outreach.
-Community members donated approximately $50,000 to provide site furnishings and musical instruments.
-An additional $150,000 in private donations is supporting the current playground install.
+In partnership with Texas Tech and FBT Architects, Groundwork Studio worked with the nonprofit Parkway Sommerville Center to create a Learning Garden for the Center’s at-risk student population.We worked to secure funding for the project through a Community Development Block Grant (CDBG) and developed promotional materials for community outreach.
+Community members donated $50,000 to provide site furnishings and musical instruments, and an additional $150,000 in private donations was used to support the playground install.

-This project demonstrates our ability to directly address community need through design.
-In addition to providing a comfortable and safe outdoor space that extends regular classroom area, the Learning Garden provides students with the opportunity to engage in creative activities and interact with natural material, plants and agricultural methods.
-This type of learning environment has been shown to be very successful in increasing student focus, composure and creativity due to the stress-reducing effects of contact with nature.
+This project demonstrates Groundwork Studio’s ability to directly address community needs through design.
+In addition to providing a comfortable and safe outdoor space that extends the regular classroom area, the Learning Garden provides students with the opportunity to engage in creative activities and interact with natural material, plants and agricultural methods.
+Natural, interactive learning environments like this have proven to increase student focus, composure and creativity due to the stress-reducing effects of nature.
+The second phase of the project added a nature-themed playground and interactive rock fountain to provide an imaginative escape and promote play and activity for the students.

 Client